nix-community/poetry2nix/README.md

 _poetry2nix_ turns [Poetry](https://python-poetry.org/) projects into Nix derivations without the need to actually write Nix expressions.
 It does so by parsing `pyproject.toml` and `poetry.lock` and converting them to Nix derivations on the fly.

-For more information, see [the announcement post on the Tweag blog](https://www.tweag.io/blog/2020-08-12-poetry2nix/).
+For more information, see [the original announcement post](https://www.tweag.io/blog/2020-08-12-poetry2nix/).

-## Maintenance status
+## Maintenance status: ⚠️ Unmaintained ⚠️

 The creator & long-term maintainer of poetry2nix ([@adisbladis](https://github.com/adisbladis)) is no longer using Poetry or Poetry2nix.
 This means that [poetry2nix is looking for maintainers](https://github.com/nix-community/poetry2nix/issues/1865).